 A great company to work for!
 I enjoy complete autonomy.

-Home Service Representative/Technician (Current Employee), Massey, ON to St. Joseph's Island, ON – June 3, 2014
+Home Service Representative/Technician (Current Employee) – Massey, ON to St. Joseph's Island, ON – 3 June 2014

-Pros: being able to arrange my own schedule
+Being able to arrange my own schedule

 learned how to communicate with varies consumer and different type of superior.
 Responsible for checking inventory everyday.Understand function of each electronic shavers.
 The hardest part is to convince consumer that our products is the best.
 The enjoyable part is to reach the goal set by company.